Frequently Asked Questions

 My security clearance was suspended or withdrawn – can IGIS intervene?

 If your employer is suspending or withdrawing your security clearance, then you should have been provided written notice of this and details of any appeal mechanism should be included in that notice.
-If you haven’t received information about any appeals process open to you, you should first request this from your employer.
+If you have not received information about any appeals process open to you, you should first request this from your employer.

 Depending on the circumstances and your employer, different mechanisms may be open to you.
 In some cases you may have the right to go to the Fair Work Commission if your employment is terminated.